Burns & Wilcox

 Burns & Wilcox is an independent insurance wholesale broker and managing underwriter founded in 1969 by Herbert W. Kaufman.
 Its corporate headquarters is located in Farmington Hills, Michigan.
-Burns & Wilcox, previously a public company, is family run with Kaufman's son Alan Jay Kaufman serving as Chairman, President, and CEO.
+Burns & Wilcox, previously a public company, is family run with Kaufman's son Alan Jay Kaufman serving as chairman, president, and CEO.

 In February 2020, the company announced the expansion and renovation of its Houston office to support continued growth.
 Kaufman Real Estate Management, a subsidiary of Burns & Wilcox parent company H.W.
 Kaufman Group, will curate the new office.

-Products

-Burns & Wilcox specializes in excess and surplus lines of insurance and works with admitted and non-admitted carriers.
-The company also offers standard lines policies such as homeowner's, automobile, and professional liability.
-The following are examples of excess lines products provided by Burns & Wilcox: general liability, construction, marine, cyber-security and private client.

 H.W.
 Kaufman Financial Group

 H.W.
 Kaufman Financial Group is the parent company of Burns & Wilcox.
 It employs over 2,000 employees in the finance and insurance industries.
 Burns & Wilcox Brokerage, a brokerage firm based in San Francisco, CA that opened in 2010, also belongs to the H.W.
 Kaufman Financial Group.